Why Well-Being Means “First Things First”

 Our life skills curriculum — Studies Weekly: Well-Being — provides just such a resource.
 With little prep time, teachers can focus on helping students regulate their emotions and engage in positive behavior.
 As students and teachers learn healthy skills and strategies, they have tools to improve culture and pay attention to learning.

 Build a Community

-One of the tremendous benefits of implementing a social-emotional curriculum is that it gives everyone in a school community the same language.
+One of the tremendous benefits of implementing a life skills curriculum is that it gives everyone in a school community the same language.
 Building community is much easier if everyone knows what a growth mindset is or what empathy is all about.
 By providing a vertically-aligned curriculum such as Studies Weekly: Well-Being, students, and teachers can foster a positive school culture through common vocabulary and developmentally appropriate content for each age group.

 It’s easy to worry about test prep and intensify focus on the standards, but before you come up with academic plans, try leading out with bringing your best self to school so that your teachers and students can too.